top of page

 Prayer Of The Faithful

-For these other needs and intentions, let us pray to the Lord.
+For these and other needs and intentions, let us pray to the Lord.

 Amen.